Creating different visualizations

 text card example part 1

-In the screenshot above, you can see the first part of the rendered markdown text.
-Scrolling down will reveal the rest of the content, and you can also use the menu on the bottom left to edit, insert, or view the raw markdown text.
+In the screenshot above, the first part of the rendered markdown text is shown.
+Scrolling down reveals the rest of the content, and the menu on the bottom left allows you to edit, insert, or view the raw markdown text.

 On the dashboard page, the text card will appear as a brief overview of the movie: